asutera/kaggle-connectomics/SOLUTION.md

 Feature Selection / Extraction
 ------------------------------

-The data were filtered using a low-pass filter, a high-pass filterand and a hard tresholding filter (see `model/PCA.py:_preprocess` and `model/directivity.py`).
+The data were filtered using a low-pass filter, a high-pass filter and and a hard tresholding filter (see `model/PCA.py:_preprocess` and `model/directivity.py`).

-For the partial correlation method, we apply one more non-linear filter based on the overall neuron activity (`model/PCA.py:_weights_fast`): for each sample, i.e. each time interval, we weight samples depending on the global neuron activity at current and previous time steps, thereby filtering out very low and very high global activity periods.
+For the partial correlation method, we apply one more non-linear filter based on the overall neuron activity (`model/PCA.py:_weights_fast`): for each sample, i.e. each time interval, we weight samples depending on the global neuron activity at current and previous time steps, thereby lowering the effect in the correlation calculation towards the end of very high global activity periods.

 Parameters of those filters have been optimized on normal-1 and normal-4 datasets.